Benefits of Automation in Manufacturing

 By streamlining equipment and processes, reducing scrap and using less space, automation uses less energy.
 A key benefit of automation is that it reduces your environmental footprint which can save you real money.

 Consistent production by automation integration allows a shop to reliably predict timing and costs.
 That predictability permits a tighter margin on almost any project.

 Automated cells have large amounts of potential capacity concentrated in one compact system.
 This allows shops to produce parts in-house that have previously been outsourced.

 Robots are designed on compact bases to fit in confined spaces.
 In addition to being mounted on the floor, robots can be mounted on walls, ceilings, rail tracks and shelves.
 They can perform tasks in confined spaces, saving you valuable floor space.

-Productivity will work with you to provide a complete system – hardware, software and controls included.
-Your cell will be proven out at Productivity and shipped production-ready – allowing you to start making parts as soon as it’s installed in your shop.
+Productivity will work with you to provide a complete robotics solution system — hardware, software and controls.
+Your cell will be proven out at Productivity and shipped out production-ready — allowing you to start making parts as soon as it’s installed in your shop.